In the Catholic Tradition

-“We use the term ‘Catholic tradition’ because our tradition will be Catholic: our Masses and prayer services will all hold to the tradition of the Catholic faith, in a richly diverse community where ALL persons are accepted, affirmed and appreciated.”
+“We use the term ‘Catholic tradition’ because our tradition is Catholic: our Masses and prayer services all hold to the tradition of the Catholic faith, in a richly diverse community where ALL persons are accepted, affirmed and appreciated.”

 God is especially revealed in the mystery of the human person, “created in the image and likeness of God.”
 A Trinity Hall education is concerned with the total formation of each student as an individual personally loved by God.
 The objective of a Trinity Hall education is to assist in the fullest possible development of all of the God-given talents of each individual person as a member of the human community.

-Trinity Hall’s curriculum will include theology, ethics, spirituality and service that will be grounded in the Catholic tradition but designed to expand the students’ knowledge and understanding of all faiths.
-Religious standards will not be imposed on any student, faculty, or other member of the Trinity community.
+Trinity Hall’s curriculum includes theology, ethics, spirituality and service that is grounded in the Catholic tradition but designed to expand the students’ knowledge and understanding of all faiths.
+Religious standards are not imposed on any student, faculty, or other member of the Trinity Hall community.

 - To assist in the formation of the balanced person, individual theology courses are related to one another within a well-planned educational program; every aspect of school life contributes to the total development of each individual person.

 - Since the truly human is found only in relationships with others that include attitudes of respect, love, and service, Trinity Hall education stresses – and assists in developing – the role of each individual as a member of the human community.
 Students, teachers and all members of the educational community are encouraged to build a solidarity with others that transcends race, culture or religion.
 At Trinity Hall, good manners are expected; the atmosphere is one in which all can live and work together in understanding and love, with respect for all men and women as children of God.